iosub/conductor/templates/code_styleguides/csharp.md

 - **this:** Do not use `this.` unless required for disambiguation.
 - **Ordering Modifiers:** Use standard order: `public protected private internal static extern new virtual abstract sealed override readonly unsafe volatile async`.
 - **Namespace Imports:** Place `using` directives at the top of the file (outside namespaces); `System` first, then alphabetical.
+- **Constants:** Always make variables `const` when possible; if not, use `readonly`.
+Prefer named constants over magic numbers.
+- **Array vs List:** Prefer `List<>` for public variables, properties, and return types.
+Use arrays when size is fixed and known at construction time, or for multidimensional arrays.
+- **Extension Methods:** Only use when the source is unavailable or changing it is infeasible.
+Only for core, general features.
+Be aware they obfuscate code.
 - **LINQ:** Use LINQ for readability, but be mindful of performance in hot paths.
 - **String Comparison:** Use `StringComparison` parameter for string comparisons.
   ```csharp